 "Each day I am in the woods with EwA, I learn something new and am continually awed by nature.
 The enthusiasm and dedication of the volunteers is contagious."–Linda

-Linda joined EwA's Fells phenology and habitat fragmentation surveys in 2022.
-Quickly, Linda committed to the Bellevue Pond site and is now our leader at this location.
-We can truly say that the various projects that Linda is involved with would not be as successful without her dedication.
-Linda is a natural communicator, and she represents EwA at outreach events and helps tailor our outreach messages.
+Linda joined EwA’s Fells phenology and habitat fragmentation surveys in 2022 and quickly became dedicated to the Bellevue Pond site, where she now serves as the site leader.
+The success of various projects would not be possible without her commitment.
+As a natural communicator, Linda effectively represents EwA at outreach events and helps tailor our messaging.

 “EwA has taught me a lot of new knowledge, and it allows me to be in touch with the field in which I want to work.
 EwA also shows me daily that many people are working in favor of environmental conservation, and being able to participate in this wonderful group brings me a lot of personal satisfaction.”